How to Reactivate a Discontinued PPF Account Online — SBI, Post Office & HDFC Steps

 How Much Does PPF Revival Cost?

-- ₹500 minimum deposit for each financial year the account was discontinued
+- ₹500 minimum deposit for each missed financial year

-- ₹50 penalty for each financial year the account was discontinued
+- ₹50 penalty for each missed financial year

 - Minimum deposits: 3 × ₹500 = ₹1,500